 - Labeling: All of your child’s belongings (backpack, snack containers, water bottles, shoes, boots, coats, etc.) should be clearly labeled with your child’s name.
 This will assist us to return belongings that get left behind.

-- Wear comfortable, washable clothes that are suitable for playing in, sitting on the floor in, running and moving around in, and getting dirty!
+- Wear comfortable, washable clothes which are suitable for playing in, sitting on the floor in, running and moving around in, and getting dirty.
 It is not necessary to send any school supplies.
 All materials that your child requires will be available at school.